martinsolent/bdats/README.md

 ## Study Days

-What will be my university study day?
+What will be my university study day 2021?

-Tuesdays - 1st Year (Level 4)
+1st Year (Level 4) - Fridays

-Wednesdays - 2nd Year (Level 5)
+2nd Year (Level 5) - Wednesdays

-Thursdays - 3rd Year (Level 6)
+3rd Year (Level 6) - Thursdays

 In some cases study days might be on a different day than above this will be done in consultation with you and your employer